Thijmenvanbrenk/Thijmenvanbrenk.github.io/07-SQL.md

 ```
 It seems like inserting it into DBeaver and pulling it back changes the data classes for every variable.
 This is not a big problem, we just have to make sure to change the classes of certain values whenever we import something from DBeaver.
-we can now combine these 3 dataframes into 1 big dataframe based on country and year.
+We can now combine these 3 dataframes into 1 big dataframe based on country and year.

 ```r